Business and Law

 Throughout this course, there is a strong emphasis on the links we have with industry.
 For instance, students will complete modules which will host a variety of guest speakers.
 Previous guest speakers have come from businesses such as BMW, Samsung and Glaxo Smith Kline.

-You will have the opportunity to attend careers events hosted by both the School of Law and the Business School.
+You will have the opportunity to attend careers events hosted by both the School of Law and Social Sciences and the Business School.

 Recent employers of Business School graduates include Caterpillar, Disney, Harley Davidson and IBM.